atsaloli/cicd/02_45-deploying-to-stage-via-git.md

 ### Continuous Delivery
 #### Deploy via Git

-Add the following job to your `.gitlab-ci.yml`, it'll push changes to the `prod` branch in Git:
+Add the following job to your `.gitlab-ci.yml` to add a manual "Play" button to push changes to the `prod` branch in Git after UAT and our (pretend) Change Control Board give us the thumbs up after testing in the Stage/UAT environment:

 ```yaml
 deploy_to_prod: